Kezzryn/Advent-of-Code/2022/README.md

 - Brought back A* to find if an area had a path from inside to outside.
 This required working out the rules for a 3D point that worked with IComparable to be used in the algorithm.

 Day 19 - Not Enough Minerals
-- Optimization robot tasks.
+- Optimization of robot tasks.
-- TODO
+- Depth first search.
+RoboState does the heavy lifting of advancing time and holding the current state of the factory.
+RoboBlueprint serves as the primary container for each blueprint string.
+- A key learning item was the formula ( x + (y-1)/y ) to find the celing in integer division.

 Day 20 - Grove Positioning System
 - Circular double linked list manipulation.